blog

 Spurgeon’s original 1935, 444-page edition on the left and the reprinted 2013 version on the right

 Our library had a hard-cover, blue-bound 1935 copy of the book.
-Spurgeon, a Geoffrey Chaucer scholar, 65 years of age at the time of publishing her Imagery book, had combed all 37 plays to list and then categorize all – every single one – of the images/imagery in the plays.
+Spurgeon, a Geoffrey Chaucer scholar, 65 years of age at the time of publishing her Imagery book, had combed all 37 plays to list and then categorized all – every single one – of the images/imagery in the plays.
 For me it was a golden find, a treasure-trove.
 When I think about her work now, pre-computers, pre-digital files, pre electronic scanning of any kind, it is just stunning to realize she did this work all by hand, literally going through each play, line by line to create her compendium.

 In general, imagery and images in all literature but specifically in the plays serve a specific function in my view, namely to point a metaphorical finger at human nature.
 Aside from Spurgeon’s work, there were and are published articles and books on pretty much every aspect of Shakespeare’s views upon and imagery connected to religion, mythology, honour, morality, ghosts, music, law, science, beauty, pregnancy, heroes/heroines, fools, humour etc. Curiously to me at least, the dramatist’s perspective upon and the function of the imagery connected with/to sport has been ignored.
 There seemed to be a tacit assumption that his use of sport and sport imagery is trivial and unimportant.
 Coincidentally, that generalized assumption is likely the raison d’être for the creation of the whole academic field of inquiry connected to Physical Education/Kinesiology – traditional academic faculties did not treat sport/play/games as serious human endeavours.
-In the same vein, sport literature came about for the same reason; orthodox literature courses did not include literature about sport.
+In the same vein, sport literature came about for that very reason; orthodox literature courses did not include literature about sport.
 As for the plays, one researcher, Rebecca West seemed to champion this inconsequential notion about sport in the plays when she opined, “Shakespeare is a bore only when he is writing of the joyful occasions when men and women gather together to have a good time by the exercise of sports and games and indulgence in wine and bawdry [obscenity].
 Unlike the average [person], he was at his best in crises, when the gods came to earth to wrestle [ironically, her sporting terminology] for the souls of [people].”

 My developing perspective at the time was that the reason the playwright’s sporting terms and phrases were perceived as boring likely was due to the fact that very little was/is known about sport during his time compared to general knowledge about music, law, pregnancy, and so forth.
 In fact, the nature and significance of sport in the late 16th and early 17th centuries – the 37 Shakespearean plays were written in between (about) 1590 and 1613 – was very much different than the modern sport meanings and forms.
 It seemed to me that modern audiences might be naive about Shakespeare’s sport references because the form and function of sport has changed so much.
 Some researchers, I found, sought to use the bard’s sporting imagery to ‘prove’ he was a hunter, a fisherman, an archer, an ornithologist or whatever.
 What enlivened me and my research endeavour from Spurgeon’s book was her revelation that her classification of images in the plays provides solid, quantitative evidence of the numeric and proportional significance of sport imagery in the plays.